anhnt2407/anhnt2407.github.io/research/Digital_Twin.md

 **Fig. 2: Digital Twin Dynamics Engines (DTDE)**

-Transfer learning (Fig. 2 (b)) is used to enhance the coverage of training data and to improve the fidelity of dynamics engine.
-Since the simulation models from different levels of fidelity can provide sufficient operational flight modes.
-Preliminary results in Fig. 2 (c) show that the approach can apparently clone the flight dynamics of the vehicle both based on simulation data and real flight test data of hexa-copter drone “Sundori” and KP-01 eVTOL vehicle under development in Konkuk Aerospace Design-Airworthiness Institute (KADA), Konkuk university, Seoul, South Korea.
+To improve the coverage of training data and enhance the fidelity of the dynamics engine, we utilize transfer learning, as shown in Figure 2(b).
+This technique allows us to use simulation models of different levels of fidelity to provide sufficient operational flight modes.
+Initial results in Figure 2(c) indicate that our approach can accurately replicate the flight dynamics of a hexacopter drone and a KP-01 eVTOL vehicle (under development at the Konkuk Aerospace Design-Airworthiness Institute at Konkuk University in South Korea) based on both simulation data and real flight test data.

 # Digital Twin Control Engine (DTCE)

-Control algorithms of the real vehicle are encapsulated in the DTCE module which includes (i) robust control, es-DNLC [3], a deep neural network control with exponentially stabilizing control Lyapunov functions for attitude stabilization of PAVs in Fig. 3 (a), (ii) optimal control, tilting optimization using reinforcement learning in Fig. 3 (b) to find optimal strategy for tilting scheduling during transition mode, (iii) adaptive control in Fig. 3 (c), which is to optimize control parameters using Bayesian optimization approach and Gaussian processes for dynamics representation.
+The control algorithms of the real vehicle are encapsulated in the DTCE module, which includes:

+(i) Robust control, using exponential stabilization of deep neural network control with Lyapunov functions (es-DNLC) for attitude stabilization of PAVs, as shown in Figure 3(a).

+(ii) Optimal control, using reinforcement learning to find the optimal tilting strategy during the transition mode, as depicted in Figure 3(b).

+(iii) Adaptive control, which optimizes control parameters using Bayesian optimization and Gaussian processes for dynamics representation, as shown in Figure 3(c).

-The preliminary results in Fig. 3 (d) show that our approach using deep learning based control with Lyapunov stability can guarantee a high level of robustness for operational flights (attitude stabilization) of the UAM vehicle KP-01.
+Preliminary results in Figure 3(d) indicate that our deep learning-based control with Lyapunov stability can provide a high level of robustness for operational flights (attitude stabilization) of the UAM vehicle KP-01.

 ![](../assets/img/Control_Robust.png)